salilab/imp_nightly_builds/www/README.md

      MySQL server.
    - `TOPDIR`, `LAB_ONLY_TOPDIR`: directories where IMP build results (both public and lab-only) can be found.
-   - `MAIL_SERVER`, `MAIL_PORT`, `ADMINS`: host and port to connect to to send emails when the application encounters an error, and a Python list of users to notify.
+   - `MAIL_SERVER`, `MAIL_PORT`, `FROM_ADDR`, `ADMINS`: host and port to
+     connect to to send emails when the application encounters an error, the address emails should come from, and a Python list of users to notify.

 ## Apache setup